-- 1. Magnetic Resonance Imaging - 2.
-Special Procedures (e.g. heart cath)
+- 1. Magnetic Resonance Imaging

+- 2. Special Procedures (e.g. heart cath, EP lab)

+- 3. Mammography

-At the end of every semester, a copy of the competency cards must be turned in to the Clinical Coordinator along with notebooks.
+At the end of every semester, a copy of the competency cards must be turned in to the Clinical Coordinator along with notebooks and repeat logs.